nooralhajri/Project1-Alien-Annihilator/README.md

+PROJECT 1 - ALIEN ANNIHILATOR

 ReadMe

-Game Mechanics

-The game mechanics behind the Space Invaders game are as follows:
-* The player controls a spaceship at the bottom of the screen, and the objective is to defeat the aliens moving across the screen from top to bottom and left to right.
-* The player can move the spaceship left or right and shoot the aliens by firing missiles.
-* The aliens move across the screen and fire missiles at the player's spaceship.
-* The player must avoid the alien missiles and destroy all the aliens to advance to the next level.
-* If the player's spaceship is hit by an alien missile, the player loses a life.
-The game is over when the player loses all their lives.
-* The player earns points for each alien destroyed

 Alien Annihilator - Space Invaders-esque Game in Vanilla JavaScript

-A classic arcade game, now implemented in vanilla JavaScript!
-Play as a spaceship and defeat the invading aliens before they reach the bottom of the screen.
+I was tasked to build a game for module 1 'Front End Development' at General Assembly.
+I chose to build Alien Annihilator - Space Invaders-esque Game.
+It is based on a classic arcade game, now implemented in vanilla JavaScript!
+Play as a spaceship and annihilate the aliens before they shoot you or get to your part of the screen.

 Getting Started
 These instructions will get you a copy of the project up and running on your local machine.